fieldtrip/website/tutorial/mvpa_light.md

 ## Cross-validation

 To obtain a realistic estimate of classifier performance and control for overfitting, a classifier should be tested on an independent dataset that has not been used for training.
 In most neuroimaging experiments, there is only one dataset with a restricted number of trials.
 K-fold [cross-validation](https://en.wikipedia.org/wiki/Cross-validation) makes efficient use of this data by splitting it into k different folds.
 In each iteration, one of the k folds is held out and used as test set, whereas all other folds are used for training the model.
 This process is repeated until every fold has been used as test set once.
+Other cross-validation schemes supported by MVPA-Light are leave-one-out cross-validation, holdout, and predefined folds.
 Cross-validation is controlled by the following parameters:

-- `cfg.mvpa.cv`: cross-validation type, either 'kfold', 'leaveout' or 'holdout' (default 'kfold')
+- `cfg.mvpa.cv`: cross-validation type, either 'kfold', 'leaveout', 'holdout', or 'predefined' (default 'kfold')
 - `cfg.mvpa.k`: number of folds or partitions in k-fold cross-validation (default 5)
 - `cfg.mvpa.repeat`: number of times the whole cross-validation analysis is repeated with new randomly assigned folds (default 5)
 - `cfg.mvpa.p`: if `cfg.mvpa.cv` is 'holdout', `p` is the fraction of test samples (default 0.1)
 - `cfg.mvpa.stratify`: if 1, the class proportions are approximately preserved in each test fold (default 1)
+- `cfg.mvpa.fold`: if cv='predefined', fold is a vector of length #samples that specifies the fold each sample belongs to

 The total number of training and testing iterations is equal to `cfg.k * cfg.repeat`.
 The result returned by `ft_timelockstatistics` is an average across the test folds.